Access our resources

 Interested in gaining access to our research data?
 Read more here about requesting access and see details about our access policies.

-Please be advised our data portal is currently down.
 To view or gain access to data, please follow the steps outlined below.
-We are also taking longer than usual to respond to enquiries due to the Coronavirus (COVID-19) pandemic.
+We're taking a little longer than usual to respond to enquiries due to the Coronavirus (COVID-19) pandemic, so please bear with us.
 We will endeavour to get back to you as soon as we can.

 Researchers are encouraged to get in touch at an early stage of project planning.
-To help design studies, GS summary data can be viewed on request by contacting email@example.com.
+To help design studies, Generation Scotland summary data can be viewed on request by contacting firstname.lastname@example.org.